nopnop2002/esp-idf-can2socket/README.md

 Many python visualization and statistical processing samples are available on the Internet.

 # Software requirement
-ESP-IDF V4.4/V5.x.
+ESP-IDF V5.0 or later.
+ESP-IDF V4.4 release branch reached EOL in July 2024.
-ESP-IDF V5.1 is required when using ESP32C6.
+ESP-IDF V5.1 is required when using ESP32-C6.

 # Hardware requirements
 - SN65HVD23x CAN-BUS Transceiver